thegetty/quire-docs/content/community/get-involved.md

 title: Get Involved
 weight: 2300
 type: essay
-abstract: "Learn exciting ways to join the Quire community"
+abstract: "Join the Quire community"
 ---

 **Welcome to the Quire Community!**

-As an open-source tool and ever-evolving initiative, our community members' participation, feedback, and contributions are what enable us to continue developing, improving, and spreading the word about Quire.
+As an ever-evolving, open-source tool, our community members' participation, feedback, and contributions are what enable us to continue developing, improving, and spreading the word about Quire.
 No matter what level of experience you have, we recognize and celebrate all community contributions, big and small.

 <div class="image-list">

-## Answer Forum Questions
+## Post on the Forum

-Our [community forum](https://github.com/thegetty/quire/discussions) is a great place for Quire users to seek advice and technical support from their peers.
-We encourage our community members to assist fellow Quire users and answer questions whenever possible.
+Seek and offer advice and technical support on our [community forum](https://github.com/thegetty/quire/discussions), where Quire users meet to help their peers.

 <div class="action-button">